 What ITI’s Information Technology School Will Teach You

-Our Information Technology training school is designed for quick learners; simply stated, it’s fast paced, exciting and intensive.
+Our Information Technology training school is designed for quick learners; simply stated, it’s fast-paced, exciting, and intensive.
 We’ll start from square one, assuming you have no knowledge of the information technology industry.
-From there, as you grow in your knowledge, we’ll teach you how to use process of elimination to diagnose and fix issues.
-You won’t only receive information suited for a generalized career in IT, you’ll be able to select a specialization tailored to your specific interests: networking, and programming.
+From there, as you grow in your knowledge, we’ll teach you how to use the process of elimination to diagnose and fix issues.
+You won’t only receive information suited for a generalized career in IT, but you’ll be able to select a specialization tailored to your specific interests: networking, and programming.

 The world of IT is broad, and there are numerous ways to dive into it.
-Despite the sheer size and number of possibilities in the industry, there is one thing that applies across the board: you must know the operating system, and that’s why we choose not to skip over Linux training in our Information Technology University because you benefit from Linux for An IT Career.
+Despite the sheer size and number of possibilities in the industry, there is one thing that applies across the board: you must know the operating system, and that’s why we choose not to skip over Linux training at our Information Technology University because you benefit from Linux for An IT Career.

-In your research you’ll likely find that some schools do scrimp on the basics in order to focus on a specialization, such as Web Design or App development – facets of the industry which don’t require daily OS problem solving.
+In your research, you’ll likely find that some schools do scrimp on the basics in order to focus on a specialization, such as Web Design or App development – facets of the industry that don’t require daily OS problem-solving.
 However, in equipping our students with OS basics, we find that they thrive beyond their specialization, as they understand more than just going through the motions… they understand the root of the system, how it’s built to operate, and therefore what may be causing it to malfunction, regardless of their specialty.